The Chart Of Accounts Is Designed To

 1. Train Employees on Proper Account Usage

-Ensure that all employees who record financial transactions are properly trained on how to use the chart of accounts.
-This includes providing clear instructions on which accounts to use for different types of transactions and how to properly document transactions.
+confirm that all employees who record financial transactions are properly trained on how to use the chart of accounts.
+This includes providing clear instructions on which accounts to use for different types of transactions and how to properly document transactions It's one of those things that adds up..

 • Training Programs: Conduct regular training programs to educate employees on the chart of accounts.